sulu/sulu/UPGRADE.md

 ### Definition of security contexts

-The definition of security contexts in the `Admin` classes have changed.
+The definition of security contexts in the `Admin` classes has changed.
 They used to look like the following example:

 ```php